When working with Python for AI software, you'll often encounter pip

 - Open File Explorer and enter the following in the address bar:

-Restoring the Default Source
+Restoring the default source

 pip.ini

-- Or simply delete the
+- Alternatively, you can simply delete the

 pip.ini